matthewhashed/Discord-account-generator-in-python/README.md

+# How to make a Discord account generator in python
-### Discord hasn't stated anything about this being against ToS, but you'd might aswell want to use this at your own risk.
+### Discord hasn't stated anything about this script being against ToS, but you'd might aswell want to use this at your own risk.

 You will need to add a dependency called `webbot`: